LovelyShades/MakeupMaskTest/README.md

-# 💼 Project Showcase – 3D Mask Debugging
+# 💼 Project Showcase – 3D Mask Debugging UI

 This project is a **public showcase** of our work and technical skills.
 It is intended for educational, portfolio, and demonstration purposes only.